camillacolser/senes/readme.md

 $ rails s
 ```

-To load the app, run:
+To load a simulated version of the app, run:
 ```
 $ cd mobile
 $ ionic platform add ios